uiuc-iml/openvsf/README.md

 Features planned soon:
 - Rigid body simulation
 - **Sensor model unification**:
-    + run NeuralVSF using sensors other than Punyo dense forces
     + run PointVSF using Punyo dense forces, add compute Jacobian in Punyo sensor class, other part should be the same (?)
 - **Efficiency optimization**:
     + speedup neural VSF estimation by scatter dataset to vertex contact forces level